jahnavi-vadlamudi/SO-Tag-Prediction/Report/SOTagPrediction_Report.md

 </p>

 #### Model Training
 The next step is to train our model.
-Logistic Regression is good idea to train our model because of its simplicity and fatser response But logistic regressions on their own are only binary classifiers, meaning they cannot handle target vectors with more than two classes.
+Logistic Regression is good idea to train our model because of its simplicity and is computationally fatser.
+But logistic regressions on their own are only binary classifiers, meaning they cannot handle target vectors with more than two classes.
 In one-vs-rest logistic regression (OVR) a separate model is trained for each class predicted whether an observation is that class or not (thus making it a binary classification problem).

 1. So we will use logistic Regresssion with One Vs Rest classifier from sklearn of penalty='l1' and C=0.1